antononcube/MathematicaVsR/Projects/TextAnalysisOfTrumpTweets/README.md

    - the blog post \[[1](http://varianceexplained.org/r/trump-tweets/)\], and

-   - the R-notebook given as [Markdown]() and [HTML]().
+   - the R-notebook given as [Markdown](https://github.com/antononcube/MathematicaVsR/blob/master/Projects/TextAnalysisOfTrumpTweets/R/TextAnalysisOfTrumpTweets.Rmd) and [HTML](https://cdn.rawgit.com/antononcube/MathematicaVsR/master/Projects/TextAnalysisOfTrumpTweets/R/TextAnalysisOfTrumpTweets.nb.html).

 ## Concrete steps

-The Mathematica-part of this project does not follow closely the R-part, [1].
+The Mathematica-part of this project does not follow closely the blog post [1].
+After the ingestion of the data provided in [1], the Mathematica-part applies alternative algorithms to support and extend the analysis in [1].

-After the ingestion of the data provide in [1], the Mathematica-part applies alternative algorithms to support and extend the analysis in [1].
+The sections in the [R-notebook](https://github.com/antononcube/MathematicaVsR/blob/master/Projects/TextAnalysisOfTrumpTweets/R/TextAnalysisOfTrumpTweets.Rmd) correspond to some -- not all -- of the sections in the Mathematica-part.

 The following list of steps is for the Mathematica-part.